chottokun/Docling_pdf2markdown/README.md

 # Docling Markdown Generator

 This project provides a Python library and command-line tool to convert PDF files into Markdown documents with embedded, captioned figures.
-It leverages the `pymupdf` and `pymupdf4llm` libraries to extract content and intelligently format it.
+It leverages the `docling` library to extract content and intelligently format it.

 ## Features